MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/event-archiving-v2.md

 ## Handling Failures

 You can see the status of a given event by going to the archive details page.
-The status and failures will be displayed on the archive details page below the events:
+The status and failures will be displayed on the archive details page below the events, as shown below.

 ![Archive No Failures](media/tutorials/event-archive-failures.png)

-Selecting the **FAILURES** icon will show you the error report.
+Selecting the **FAILURES** icon will display the error report.
 A green check mark indicates that there are no ongoing errors and your data is archiving properly.